-Obtaining a forensic exam does not require a person to file a police report, but it will help preserve evidence in case the victim decides at a later date to do so.
+Obtaining a forensic exam does not require a person to file a police report, but it will help preserve evidence in case the victim decides later to do so.
 Time is of the essence because certain types of evidence can dissipate or become unavailable.
 Prior to a sexual assault exam: do not change clothes, bathe, shower or douche; do not eat, drink or use toothpaste or mouthwash; do not wash clothing, bedsheets, pillows or other potential evidence.